lizcastroprogrammer/book-club-app/README.md

-# TODO change goalsetter to badbank

-# Goalsetter MERN app
+# bookclub MERN app

-This is the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.
+This is the bookclub app

 ## Usage